 With our busy schedules it may be difficult to get started or to even know where to begin on this soft skill journey.

 So, what is the best way to develop these power skills?
-Here are a few best practices on how to approach your own soft skill development.
-Pretty soon you will be on your way to mastering the soft skills you desire.
+Here are a few best practices on how to approach your own soft skill development in a way you can actually manage.

 - Determine the soft skill(s) you want to level up.
 Good learning opportunities begin with a training needs assessment.
 It is hard to know where to begin if you don’t know where you want to go.
 Start with outlining your own goals and areas you want to grow in, like getting your first job out of college or making a career change into a new industry or landing that promotion you’ve been eyeing.
 Reflecting on what you want in the end will allow you to see what skills you’ll need to sharpen during training.

 - Try out and identify the training tools that are right for you.
 There are a variety of training platforms that offer soft skills training.
-The best ones monitor your progress, allow you to get feedback from others, and let you practice the skill in realistic scenarios.
+The best ones monitor your progress, allow you to get feedback from others, and let you practice newfound skills in real-world scenarios.
 The best way to figure out which tool is for you would be to try out different ones and get a feel for the one that is giving you the most bang for your buck.

 - Find a mentor or be a mentor.
 Mentors can help us grow personally and professionally.
 They can offer us a different perspective and can shine a light on areas we may not have noticed needed attention.
 The right mentor can be crucial to gaining new skills and knowledge as well as help guide you through obstacles that sit in your blind spots.
 Equally important is looking for opportunities to mentor someone else.
 When you become a mentor you pay it forward and teach another the skills you’ve earned along your own journey.